Shetland Knitting Weekend – Little Rock

 Janine, who goes by the handle Feral Knitter, has traveled the world teaching Fair Isle colorwork.
 She will be leading her intensive eighteen hour class on designing your own Fair Isle sweater.
 Denise knows her from Knitting Camp, and thinks she is one of the best teachers in the business.
 This series of classes will begin Thursday evening at 6:00, run all day Friday and Saturday, and wrap up Sunday at noon.

-For those who want a lace challenge, Denise will be teaching class all day on Saturday focusing on Shetland lace construction.
-Sorry – you’re going to have to choose the Fair Isle class or the lace class!
+For those who want to work on a traditional Shetland hap shawl, Denise will be teaching class all day on Saturday focusing on hap construction and color choice.
+Sorry – you’re going to have to choose the Fair Isle class or the hap class!

 We will have a Friday Night Public Pop Up Shop from 5-8 pm in Denise’s classroom, featuring Lost City Knits yarns, patterns, and books, so even if you aren’t taking any classes you can stop by and check things out.
 And there is a pub nearby.
 Ahem.